target/flottbot-docs/content/basics/google-chat.md

 ## Overview

 The Google Chat remote only supports the Cloud Pub/Sub.
-This remote consumes a Pub/Sub subscriber to pull events from Google Chat.
+This remote consumes a Pub/Sub subscriber that pushes and pulls events from Google Chat API.
+[Google Chat API is only available to Google Workspace users](https://developers.google.com/chat/quickstart/gcf-app#google_chat_api_is_only_available_to_google_workspace_users).

 ## Known Limitations